dell/terraform-provider-powerflex/docs/resources/cluster.md

 - `sds_to_sdc_only_ips` (String) SDS IP addresses to be used for communication among SDS and SDC nodes only.
 - `sds_to_sds_only_ips` (String) SDS IP addresses to be used for communication among SDS nodes.
 When the replication feature is used, these addresses are also used for SDS-SDR communication.
 - `storage_pool_list` (String) Sets Storage Pool names
-- `username` (String) Enter name either root or a non-root sudo user
+- `username` (String) The value can be either `root` or any non-root user name with appropriate permissions.
 - `virtual_ip_nics` (String) The NIC to which the virtual IP addresses are mapped.
 - `virtual_ips` (String) Virtual IPs